KhronosGroup/glTF-Blender-IO/draco-exporter/README.md

 cmake --build . --config Release
 ```

-Copy `Release/blender-draco-exporter.dll` to `C:/Windows/`.
+Copy `Release/blender-draco-exporter.dll` to `%userprofile%\AppData\Local\Blender 2.80\draco`.

 # Usage
-If the setup worked correctly, your should see the draco mesh compression options in the exporter settings.
+If the setup worked correctly, you should see the draco mesh compression options in the `Meshes` section from the exporter settings.